Whiletruedoend/Twilight/README.md

 `RAILS_ENV=production bundle exec rake assets:precompile`

+## Current features

+  * EN/RU languages support;
+  * Ability to create/change themes;
+  * Channel management, verification of data when entering (only for administrators);
+  * Search for notes by title on the home page;
+  * Captcha for authorization/registration;
+  * The system of invite codes (optional);
+  * Support for separate options for each platform;
+  * Access specifiers notes (for everyone, for users, for yourself);
+  * Create Delete tags, the ability of the user to select the desired tags (the result is displayed in RSS);
+  * Ability to add comments to the article;
+  * View statistics of registered users (only for administrators);
+  * Twitter-style feed;

 ## Bugs and some features
 Features:
 * [TG] If there is a title, but there is no post text, then the title is not sent;
 * [TG] When you delete a post from any channel, all comments are deleted, incl. and tied to other posts.
 This is due to the fact that comments are tied to the post, not to the platform, otherwise, when viewing the post, you would have to show different versions of the text (for each channel) with different comments.
 And it is understood that the post is one (the same), just on several channels;
 * [TG] If a post in telegram had text and attachments, and when editing, remove all attachments, then the post will be completely deleted.
-This is a feature of the cart, I cannot turn the capture into text, I need to create a new nost;
+This is a feature of the cart, I cannot turn the capture into text, I need to create a new post;
 * [TG] If you send several attachments of different types and use a caption, the attachments will be grouped into groups, the first group will be of the same type as the first attachment, and the caption will be attached to it;
 * [TG] If a post was created with <= 4096 characters and when the post is updated its length will exceed 4096 characters, then a new message will be created, which may be at a far distance from the first one (for example, if there were more posts, it will go after them).
 I cannot move the message up, so I advise you to use the onlylink option in such cases;
 * [ANY] If you delete a channel and then delete a post, then the post will not be deleted from the platforms (no tokens - no deletion, it seems logical);